bettercss/components/libs/overlay/README.md

-<p class="u-text-emphasize">This library provides a baseline for overlaying content in the viewport or regions.</p>
+<p class="u-text-emphasize">This library provides a base for overlaying content in the viewport or fixed regions.</p>

-Example can only be provided for region take over.
+*Note: Javascript coming soon.*

-### .c-overlay--region
+## Regions

-Overlays the container region.
+Use `.c-overlay--region` to take over a specific region of the page.

-`Note: container requires relative positioning.`
+*Note: container requires relative positioning.*

 ```html